-"We should be providing the Ukrainians with the type of defensive weapons that will impose a cost upon Putin for further aggression," said Menendez, chairman of the Senate Foreign Relations Committee.
+“We should be providing the Ukrainians with the type of defensive weapons that will impose a cost upon (Russian President Vladimir) Putin for further aggression.”

-Poroshenko warned that his nation's crisis with Russia has worsened, and is inching closer to a "full-scale war."
+Ukrainian President Petro Poroshenko warned Saturday that his nation’s crisis with Russia has worsened in recent days and is inching closer to a “full-scale war.”

 European Council President Herman Van Rompuy said new sanctions are in the works for Russia.
 Proposals will be ready for consideration in a week, he said over the weekend.